yashikota/genenv/README.md

    - Field type (string, int, bool, etc.)
    - Default value (if available)
    - Current value (if exists in the current .env file)
+   - For IP fields, the detected IP address (if available)

 Example of interactive mode: